monty888/monstr_terminal/README.md

 python profile_search.py --as=monty --relay=wss://nos.lol
 ```

-on runninga the > prompt type text to preform a search of seen profiles.
+on running at the > prompt type text to preform a search of seen profiles.

 type 'exit' to quit